BRANDEFENSE BRANDEFENSE

 CEO Fraud

-Threat actors pretending to be the top executive of a business attempt to manipulate the organization’s financial transactions using pretexts such as emergency or confidential transactions to the victim.
+Threat actors pretending to be the top executives of a business attempt to manipulate the organization’s financial transactions using pretexts such as emergency or confidential transactions to the victim.

 In 2016, two major tech firms, Facebook and Google, faced a BEC attack that cost them $121 million.
 Threat actors set up a fake company called “Quanta Computer” with the same name as an actual hardware supplier.
 They sent bogus invoices and payment requests to corporate personnel via e-mail addresses that seemed to belong to real company executives.
 The attackers also forged lawyer letters and contracts to get their banks to accept wire transfers.